Introduction to TODOseq

 - [ ] TODO important subtask tracked by TODOseqLogseq Compatibility

-TODOseq is designed to be compatible with Logseq's task format, making it ideal If you're migrating your Logseq markdown files Obsidian, or even if you want to use both tools together.
-Existing task entries should work without modification:
+TODOseq is designed to be compatible with Logseq's task format, making it ideal if you're migrating your Logseq markdown files to Obsidian, or if you want to use both tools together.
+Existing task entries should work without modification.

 Dual Use